-We sell quite a few parts for the ISX, and below are listed some of our bestsellers.
+We sell quite a few parts for the ISX, and some of our bestsellers are listed below.
 Please remember that when buying products from HHP, we always require a part number or engine serial number, depending on the product you wish to purchase.
 The products below may not be the right product for your specific engine.

 3412277 | Cummins ISX/QSX Cylinder Head with Valves, Remanufactured

 This cylinder head is rightfully our best-selling part for the Cummins ISX.
 It’s a remanufactured head, which saves you money, but it will function like a brand new head.
 That’s because the internal components (like the valves, valve guides, springs, seats, seals, cups and camshaft bearings) are all brand new.
 Yup, you read that right.
 Plus, the remanufacturing process the rest of the head goes through ensures that it’s in excellent condition; it’s air decay and wet tested, the threads are all chased, and it’s finish machined.
 Our manufacturer uses magnafluxing to detect cracks and, if they find any, furnace welds them back to perfection.
 Basically you’ll only know it’s a reman part because we tell you.